Independent Society Members (ISMs)

 Elaine Dean

-I’m a lifelong co-operator and have been an elected member at Central England Society and its forbears for over 35 years.
-Currently, I am the Vice President.
-I represent the Co-operative Press, where I’ve been a director since 2008 and chair since 2013.
-I’ve previously been a Co-operative College governor, vice chair of Supporters Direct and a member of the Co-op's former Values and Principles Committee, representing all the independent societies.
-It is imperative for the wider movement that the Co-op regains lost ground and is successful for us all to move forward.
+I am a lifelong co-operator and have been an elected member at Central Society and its forbears for over 43 years.
+I am currently on my second term as President.
+On the Members’ Council, I represent Co-operative Press where I’ve been a director since 2008 and Chair 2013-19 and 2021 to present.
+I’ve previously been a Co-operative College governor, Vice Chair of Supporters Direct and a member of the Co-op Group’s former national Values & Principles Committee representing all the independent societies.

 David Paterson